pritesh1991/vpns/README.md

 # VPN Connection and Disconnection Script with TOTP

 This repository contains two scripts for automating the connection and disconnection of VPNs using a Time-based One-Time Password (TOTP) for authentication.
-These scripts allow you to connect to and disconnect from specified VPNs using AppleScript, with TOTP generated using `oathtool`.
+These scripts use macOS's default VPN connection profiles and AppleScript to automate the process, with TOTP generated using `oathtool`.

 ## Features

-- **Connect to VPN**: Generates a TOTP code and connects to specified VPNs by passing the TOTP as the password.
+- **Connect to VPN**: Generates a TOTP code and connects to specified VPNs using macOS's default VPN connection profiles.
-- **Disconnect from VPN**: Disconnects from the specified VPNs via AppleScript.
+- **Disconnect from VPN**: Disconnects from the specified VPNs using AppleScript.
 - Developed and tested on **macOS Sonoma 14.7.**

 ## Prerequisites